MrMicrowaveOven/AlgorithmsCurriculum/interview-prep/pairboarding/tips.md

 ## Before you start

- Ask questions:
+ Ask questions
 * What are we optimizing for?
 Time?
 Space?
 * Are there any constraints on the input set?

- If you draw a blank:
+ If you draw a blank
 * Make up a sample input and compute it.
 Do this two or three times aloud.
 * Find a naive solution, any solution, to get started.
 Then you can optimize.
 * Come up with a simpler version of the problem, solve it, then progressively add complexity.